gvwilson/sensibleadventures/nardica/nardica.md

 He looked past her for a moment, the lights in the tech on his temple flickering with activity.
 "The town net says the Marines have resolved the situation by the quarantine shed.
-Apparently the *Taroona*'s crew set off the explosion themselves in order to cover their theft of government property," he continued drily.
+Apparently some Zillion saboteurs set off the explosion as part of an attempt to make off with government property," he continued drily.

 Iffy snorted.